jorgemar21/jorgemar21.github.io/README.md

 # lapi21.github.io
-My personal website (in the making).
+My personal and academic website (in the making).